7 Ways Oncology Studies Are Different from Other Therapeutic Areas

 1. Researching multitudes of diseases

-Most notably, cancer is understood as many diseases, not just one.
-For instance, types of cancer can include lung cancer, breast cancer, kidney cancer and many more.
+One of the most significant differences in oncology studies is that cancer is not just a single disease but many different conditions.
+Types of cancer can include lung cancer, breast cancer, kidney cancer and many more.

 This makes oncology clinical trials particularly complicated in comparison to other therapeutic areas.
-Researchers are not just investigating one type of disease, as it can appear in so many forms.
+Researchers are not investigating just one type of disease, as it can take many forms.
 This can also present challenges in chemotherapy drug development, and particular considerations in early-phase oncology trials

 2. Different efficacy endpoints